tochikuji/tochikuji.github.io/index.md

 ## About Me

-My name is Aiga SUZUKI (鈴木 藍雅), currently a postdoctoral research fellow at  Artificial Intelligence Research Center of the National Institute of Advanced Science and Technology (AIRC, AIST), supported by JSPS Research Fellowship.
+Aiga SUZUKI is a researcher at the Taisei Advanced Center of Technology, Taisei Corporation.

-I received a Ph.
-D. degree in Engineering from University of Tsukuba, Japan.
+He received his Ph.D. degree in engineering from the University of Tsukuba, Japan.

-I am also working as a freelance R&D software engineer and a lecturer in applied mathematics/machine learning.
+He mainly works on applied research of machine learning for construction and civil engineering.

 ----

 ## Research Interest

-- Real world applications and Biological/Theoretical analysis of Deep neural networks
+- Real world applications and Theoretical analysis of Deep neural networks
-- Computer vision (Visual Texture Modeling, Medical Imaging Analysis)
+- Computer vision (Visual Texture Modeling, Anomaly Detection and Vector Graphic Recognition)
 - Applied Mathematics for MLs (Connectionism of Mathematical Models with Category theory)

 ----